swaroopCh72/user-profile-pro/README.md

 * Log in using username and password
 * View their profile details after successful login

-> ⚠️ This project does **not** use JWT authentication or logout functionality.
+> ⚠️ This project intentionally avoids JWT authentication and logout functionality to keep the focus on **core backend logic and infrastructure fundamentals**.
-> It is intentionally kept simple for learning purposes.

 ---